-In terms of the settlement strategy, it is an objective of Meath County Council and Navan Town Council:
+In terms of the Settlement Strategy, it is an objective of Meath County Council and Navan Town Council:

-To prepare Framework Plan for lands designated FP1 (as outlined below) in co-operation with relevant stakeholders, and to actively secure the implementation of these plans and the achievement of the specific objectives indicated below.
-Development of these lands shall only proceed on the basis of an agreed overall Framework Plan, the availability of water and waste water services associated infrastructure including the phased provision of these services and the timely provision of the relevant sections of the Local Distributor Road network, where applicable:
+Settlement Strategy OBJ 16: To prepare Local Area Plans for lands designated LAP 1 (as outlined below) in co-operation with relevant stakeholders, and to actively secure the implementation of these plans and the achievement of the specific objectives indicated below.
+Development of these lands shall only proceed on the basis of an adopted Local Area Plan, the availability of water and waste water services associated infrastructure including the phased provision of these services and the timely provision of the relevant sections of the Local Distributor Road network, where applicable:

-FP 1 relates to lands off the Rathaldron Road at Nevinstown which are subject to a G1, H1 and 'White Lands' zoning objective.
-This area is intended primarily for community facilities to provide for the Regional Hospital and ancillary healthcare uses and shall also provide for inter alia the following:
+LAP 1 relates to lands adjoining and including St. Martha's College, Johnstown.
+This area is intended for general development, primarily to provide for community, education, residential and recreational facilities, and shall also provide for inter alia the following: